Is Sacroiliac Joint Dysfunction Causing Your Low Back Pain?

 Between 10-26% of all low back pain is attributed to the SIJ.
 In pregnancy, SIJ dysfunction is even more common.
 Up to 80% of all low back pain in pregnancy is SIJ related.
 (1)

-There are certain motions that stress the SIJ, that when painful, implicate dysfunction in the joint.
-Painful motions such as standing putting your pants or socks on one leg/foot at a time or any weight bearing on one leg, is a very common sign of dysfunction in the SIJ.
-Usually it’s when the weight is being bared on the side in dysfunction that it is more painful, but not always the case.
+There are certain motions that stress the SIJ.
+When painful, this implicates dysfunction in the joint.
+Painful motions such as standing putting your pants or socks on one leg/foot at a time or any weight-bearing on one leg is a very common sign of dysfunction in the SIJ.
+Usually, it’s when the weight is being bared on the side in dysfunction that it is more painful, but not always the case.
 Also standing up from sitting, getting in and out of a car or climbing stairs can all strain the SIJ.
-If these motions are painful, then it’s most like that the SIJ is in dysfunction.
+If these motions are painful, then it’s most likely that the SIJ is in dysfunction.

-If you are experiencing any low back pain, seeking professional care, by seeing an orthopedic doctor, a physical therapist or a chiropractor, can help you determine the cause of your pain.
-Dysfunction in your SIJ can be helped through either physical therapy or chiropractic care.
-Learning how to keep your hamstrings and hip flexors flexible and your core strong can be beneficial.
+If you are experiencing any low back pain, seek professional care, from one of our trained Birth Healing Specialists, a physical therapist or a chiropractor can help you determine the cause of your pain.
+Learning how to keep your hamstrings and hip flexors flexible and your core strong can be beneficial as well.